 - Prioritize sunny planting locations, except in the hottest zones.
 While boxwoods become established more quickly in the shade, established plants grow more vigorously with adequate sunlight.
 Morning sun is preferable to full afternoon sun, but not strictly necessary.

-- Sheltered locations can help minimize exposure to cold winter conditions, including dry winter winds and spring freeze-thaw cycles.
+- Sheltered locations can help minimize exposure to cold winter conditions, including dry winter winds and early spring freeze-thaw cycles.

-Spacing Japanese Boxwood Plants
+Spacing Japanese boxwood plants

 Japanese boxwood plants are often planted spaced out in a line to form a hedge.
 Before deciding on spacing, the final dimensions of the hedge should be defined in the garden space.

 For a medium-tall & wide hedge (about 3′ or 1 m tall), Japanese Boxwood plants can be planted 2′-4′ apart.
 At 3′ apart, the small plants will have spaces between them for years but have room to grow and thrive as full-size plants later on.
 Measure spacing distances from the center of one tree’s central trunk/stem to the center of its neighbor’s stem/trunk.

 For a low-growing hedge, perhaps 1′ to 2′ tall, Japanese Boxwood plants should be spaced closer together.
 Japanese Boxwood spacing in low hedges is generally 12″ to 24″.
 Don’t expect a boxwood shrub to grow much wider than it is tall, as these are naturally spherical plants.